 State Forests operates within a structure comprising the General Directorate, 17 regional directorates and 430 forests districts.
 The General Directorate is headed by the General Director appointed by the Minister of Climate and Environment, while the regional directorates are managed by regional directors appointed by the General Director.
 Both the General Director and regional directors have planning and organisational functions40, while the smallest units - forest districts headed by managers - are tasked with the execution of forest management plans.
 Forest district managers are responsible for the general state of forests under their supervision, which gives them fundamental importance within the structure of State Forests41.
 In 2021, State Forests employed 25,520 people and spent PLN4,150 million (approx. €880.98 million) on staffing and administrative support costs42.
 Out of the employees dedicated to the tasks of forest management and forest protection43, 954 of them (forest rangers) had legal access to firearms in 201544.
 This means that the forest rangers of State Forests are one of the uniformed services in Poland with large access to firearms and coercive powers45.
-In contrast, the EPI46 - the body designated as the competent authority responsible for the implementation of the EUTR in Poland which monitors the activities of State Forests - employed a mere 8.1 full-time equivalent staff to conduct checks of the timber market with an annual budget of less than PLN29,000 (approx. €6,000) in 202047 (see more in Section 3.2.4).
+In contrast, also in 2021 the EPI46 - the body designated as the competent authority responsible for the implementation of the EUTR in Poland which monitors the activities of State Forests - employed a mere 8.3 full-time equivalent staff to conduct checks of the timber market with an annual budget of PLN49,023 (€10,854.77)47 (see more in Section 3.2.4).
 Additionally, in contrast to the forest rangers of State Forests, the EPI is not considered a uniformed service which significantly limits its capacity to fight environmental crime.
 Although the EPI has been granted some investigative powers dedicated to uniformed services (such as the use of electronic surveillance, gathering and securing evidence of committed crimes, and conducting interviews and visual inspections48), these can be only exercise in environmental crime cases.
 The EPI cannot, therefore, exercise these powers when examining the compliance of State Forests with the EUTR, because trade in illegal logging is not expressly considered an environmental crime under Polish law.

 State Forests can be considered neither a public authority nor a classic state-owned entity.
-Its legal status is unique in Poland and across the EU, combining responsibilities of a public authority (forest management) with specialised tasks falling outside public administration (timber trade) - the distinction between these two functions is uneasy to draw49.
-State Forests does not
+Its legal status is unique in Poland and across the EU, combining responsibilities of a public authority (forest management) with specialised tasks falling outside public administration (timber trade)